 The British policy of non-interference in domestic matters and its lack of interest in inter-emirate disputes left the door open for conflicts and attacks by sea and on land between the emirates.
 There were several reasons why the British were not keen on preserving local security.
 These included the difficulty of communication, the sense of nationalism and the rejection of foreign interference in the local sphere.
-Another important reason was that the British were mostly concerned about the preservation of peace for their trade in the Indian Ocean and in wars.
+Another important reason was that the British were mostly concerned about the preservation of peace for their trade in the Indian Ocean and in the Gulf which they considered not to be threatened by local wars.
 The frequency of conflicts between the emirates especially at sea disrupted the principal economic activity of the inhabitants, which was pearl fishing.
 In 1835 the British acting Political Resident suggested a maritime truce during the next pearl fishing season.
 So in August 1835 the rulers signed the suggested truce.
 The rulers bound themselves in this truce not to retaliate against any aggression if it happened in the pearling season, but to report the matter to the British naval authority.
 The non-retaliation truce was renewed annually to 1853, at which point the Political Resident consulted the rulers as to the possibility of signing a permanent peace at sea agreement (15).